nehawork/user-management-crud/README.md

 # User Management CRUD Using Java

-## API Documentation available at http://localhost:8080/swagger-ui/
+## API Documentation will be accessible after app start on  http://localhost:8080